manuelbieh/react-book/basics/lists-fragments-and-conditional-rendering.md

 ### Custom Components with complex conditions

 Instead of using multiple `render()` methods, we can create new **function components**.
-These will receive **props** from their parent component and then take care of their own data display as an independent, self-managed and testable component.
+These will receive **props** from their parent component and then take care of displaying their own data as an independent, self-governing and testable component.

-Careful consideration should be given as to how and which data actually needs passed down to the new child component\(s\) and should not contain too much logic or state.
+Careful consideration should be given as to what data actually needs passed down to the new child component\(s\), and how to pass this data, as the component\(s\) should not contain too much logic or state.

 Using custom components becomes useful once the `render()` method in one component has become too complex or if the same elements are used repetitively within a component.

 Let's look at a form which consists of many similar text fields.
-Each of these text fields is embraced by its own paragraph, contains a label and a `type` attribute.
-The label also needs to be equipped with an id that needs uniquely set for each field.
+Each of these text fields is embraced by its own paragraph, and contains a label and a `type` attribute.
+The label also needs to be equipped with an id that is unique to each field that it represents.

 ```jsx
 render() {